-- A. Standards of Conduct - Codes of conduct concerning the rules and regulations of Morningside College will be covered in this Student Handbook, the current college catalog, and other appropriate bulletins, and are to be communicated through groups and organizations of the college community by meetings, publications, and contracts.
-The student is obligated to act as a responsible citizen, to abide by the stated rules and regulations of the College, and to know and understand all the rules and regulations set forth.
-Morningside College's jurisdiction extends beyond college property.
-The college has the right to review conduct of a student not on college property. - B. Status of Student Pending Final Action - Pending action on the charges, the status of a student and the right to be present on the campus to attend classes will not be altered except for reasons relating to a) the student's physical or emotional well-being b) the safety of students, staff, faculty, or college property or c) if the student poses a substantial threat of disruption or interference with the normal operations of the college.
+A. Standards of Conduct

+Codes of conduct concerning the rules and regulations of Morningside University will be covered in this Student Handbook, the current University catalog, and other appropriate bulletins, and are to be communicated through groups and organizations of the University community by meetings, publications, and contracts.
+The student is obligated to act as a responsible citizen, to abide by the stated rules and regulations of the University, and to know and understand all the rules and regulations set forth.
+Morningside University's jurisdiction extends beyond University property.
+The University has the right to review conduct of a student not on University property.

+B. Status of Student Pending Final Action

+Pending action on the charges, the status of a student and the right to be present on the campus to attend classes will not be altered except for reasons relating to a) the student's physical or emotional well-being b) the safety of students, staff, faculty, or University property or c) if the student poses a substantial threat of disruption or interference with the normal operations of the University.
 In such rare instances, the Dean of Students or designee has the right to immediately place a student on an interim suspension pending the resolution process or medical evaluation.
-Notification of interim suspension will be done via the College's official form of communication (email).
-During the interim suspension period, the student may be denied access to the campus (including classes) and all other college activities and privileges for which the student might otherwise be eligible, as deemed appropriate by the Dean of Students (or designee).
-Expenses incurred or course penalties because of the interim suspension will not be the responsibility of the college. - C. College Conduct System - The formality of the procedure to which a student is entitled in conduct cases should be proportionate to the gravity of the offense and the sanctions which may be imposed.
+Notification of interim suspension will be done via the University's official form of communication (email).
+During the interim suspension period, the student may be denied access to the campus (including classes) and all other University activities and privileges for which the student might otherwise be eligible, as deemed appropriate by the Dean of Students (or designee).
+Expenses incurred or course penalties because of the interim suspension will not be the responsibility of the University.

+C. University Conduct System

+The formality of the procedure to which a student is entitled in conduct cases should be proportionate to the gravity of the offense and the sanctions which may be imposed.
 Minor penalties may be assessed informally under prescribed procedure.
 Only when misconduct may result in serious penalties (e.g. suspension or expulsion) does the student have the right to appeal to the Vice President for Student Life and Enrollment.